 We have strong collaborative ties with other academic departments, such as biology, which allows students to pursue double majors or minors that complement a forensic science education.

-With top-notch laboratories on campus and highly experienced faculty, you will have the knowledge and experience needed to pursue graduate school or land a position within a forensic laboratory following graduation.
+With top-notch laboratories on campus, highly experienced faculty, and undergraduate research opportunities you will have the knowledge and experience needed to pursue graduate school or land a position within a forensic laboratory following graduation.

 Top-Notch Laboratory Space